MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/track-user-activity.md

 ---
-title: Track on-premises user activity - Microsoft Defender for IoT
+title: Track on-premises OT monitoring user activity - Microsoft Defender for IoT
 description: Track Microsoft Defender for IoT on-premises user activity on a sensor's event timeline, or by viewing audit logs generated on an on-premises management console. ms.date: 01/26/2022 ms.topic: article
 ---

-# Track on-premises user activity
+# Track on-premises OT monitoring user activity

 Track user activity on a sensor's event timeline, or by viewing audit logs generated on an on-premises management console.